mingjia-he/mingjia-he.github.io/_pages/teaching.md

 nav_order: 6
 ---

-Mingjia is mentoring master students on their semester/master thesis projects at ETH Zurich :woman_student::man_student:
+Mingjia is mentoring master students on their semester projects/master's thesis at ETH Zurich :woman_student::man_student:

 If you're interested in a thesis opportunity, feel free to get in touch!
 The projects are multidisciplinary and could cover topics in the following areas:
 * Automotive Engineering